 $ Shm_id = shmop_open (0xff3, "c", 0644, 100);

 In the example we create a shared memory segment of 100 bytes.

-If we want to access an existing segment I use shmop_open by setting to 0 the third and fourth parameters of the function.
-If you want to create or access a second segment corresponds proceed as if we were creating it, if the segment already exists simply access the same.
+If we want to access an existing use shmop_open segment by setting to 0 the third and fourth function parameters.
+If you want to create or access a corresponding segment according proceed as if we were creating it, if the segment already exists simply access the same.

 What did we do?

 There are some Unix utilities that can be called from the command line to monitor and control IPC resources, for example we use "ipcs" to check what resources are created and some of the same parameters.